Updated: February 2021

 How does my district let the NJDOE know which students are eligible for a Seal of Biliteracy?

-1. The NJDOE will receive a data file from most language assessment vendors with student-level data.
 You may need to ask the vendor to release your district data to the NJDOE.
 Please consult with your vendor (e.g. Avant Assessment or Language Testing International) for more information.